ariel-lindemann/nvim/README.md

 # Neovim Configuration

-This are my neovim configuration files.
+These are my neovim configuration files.

 ## Requirements